Updated July 3, 2023

 - The first disadvantage is that it causes unemployment because higher taxes discourage people from working.
 The second disadvantage is inflation.
 Fiscal policies cause inflation by increasing the money supply, which increases prices.

-- When governments put in place regulations to protect workers, such as mandates on hours worked and minimum wage rates, it reduces total employment because some employers have to cut jobs so they can comply with the law.
-In contrast, others are forced to pay workers more than they are worth.
+- When governments put regulations to protect workers, such as mandates on hours worked and minimum wage rates, it reduces total employment because some employers have to cut jobs to comply with the law.
+In contrast, others need to pay workers more than they are worth.

-Fiscal Policy is a government’s approach to spending, taxing, and borrowing.
-The goal of is to achieve specific macroeconomic objectives like low inflation or high employment.
-It can be used as an automatic stabilizer when the economy undergoes a recession.
+Fiscal Policy is a government’s spending, taxing, and borrowing approach.
+The goal is to achieve specific macroeconomic objectives like low inflation or high employment.
+It can be useful as an automatic stabilizer when the economy undergoes a recession.
 Government intervention in response to recessions has been shown to reduce the severity of these downturns by restoring output growth while keeping inflation low.
 Automatic stabilization of the economy is achieved through changes in government expenditures and tax revenues that occur without deliberate action on the part of policymakers.

 Q1.
 What are the main objectives of fiscal policy?